 - Upfront cost – the extra over to build a passve house is shrinking for new build as current building regulation requirements close the gap between conventional and Passive House buildings.
 The extra over for refurbishment projects is more variable and depends on the building type/construction and the required depth of refurbishment.

 - Dependancy on ventilation system – occupants must have a maintenance plan in place, and and faults rectified quickly.
 Spares must be readily available and tecnicians to undertake repairs.
-That said all building requireventilation, so are therefore either rely on technology or rely on a poor draughty envelope and ventilation units are generally reliable and maintenance simple.
+That said all building require ventilation, so therefore either rely on technology or rely on a poor draughty envelope and ventilation units are generally reliable and maintenance simple.